 Other people came out of their offices to see what the noise was about.
 As each one saw Pointy, they laughed and made faces and said mean things.

 Pointy wanted very much to be back in his friendly greenhouse.
 This wasn’t at all as he had imagined it, or as Uncle Pedro had told him it would be.
 He wanted to just shrivel up and make himself as small as possible.

 After a while, Pointy just gave up.
 He stopped caring what the people said.
-He started losing the big, pretty, red leaves he had been so proud of.
+He started losing his big red leaves that he had been so proud of.
 As he did so, the people in the office started saying even worse things about him.
-They kicked at his fallen leaves, and when they picked them up, they threw them in the garbage, cursing.
+They kicked at his fallen leaves and, when they picked them up, they threw them in the garbage, cursing.
 He could feel his roots drying out.
 Nobody gave him any water.
 Nobody cared about him.
 There was no sun; just a cold bit of light from some fluorescent tubes.
 As much as a poinsettia had a heart, Pointy’s was broken.

 Pointy lost many more of his leaves.
 He was dying.
 He wanted to die.
 Life was a miserable thing.
 Christmas?
 It was just a cruel joke.
 He had imagined much love, and had received none.

-Then, one day about a week after he had been delivered, a new person came into the office.
+One day, about a week after he had been delivered, a new person came into the office.
 Pointy hadn’t seen this person before, but he expected that he would hear more of the same insults and derisive laughter.
 He didn’t care.
-What could this person say that would hurt more than what he had already heard, already lived through?
+What could this person say that would hurt him more than what he had already heard, already lived through?

 The new person said, "Hey, who gave us the poinsettia?"

 The woman at the desk answered, "Oh, the landlord gave us the damn thing.
 It’s been shedding leaves ever since it got here."

 The new person said, "Well, heck, maybe he needs a little water.
 Has anybody given him a drink?"

 Pointy’s ears perked up (or, at least, what passed for ears on Pointy.)